ben-starnaud/DJA/README.md

 3. **Run the project:**
     - Select the target device (simulator or real device).
     - Click the "Run" button or press \`Cmd + R\`.

-## Usage
-- **Home View**: Displays a navigation bar with tabs for Upcoming Events and Trending DJs.
-- **Profile View**: View user details and access settings such as payments, preferences, activity, and account settings.
-- **Find DJs View**: Search for DJs by entering a location and applying filters.
-The "Filters" button opens a detailed filter view.
-- **Filters View**: Adjust filters like genre, experience level, and availability to narrow down search results.

 ## Screenshots
 | Home View | Profile View | Find DJs View | Filters View |